 The following table lists the various Oracle database permissions that are required by the BLADELOGIC user account for specific TrueSight Server Automation tasks, such as database schema creation, upgrade, and offline database cleanup.
 The table also lists alternatives to granting the permissions, if available.

-As an alternative to granting these permissions manually, TrueSight Server Automation provides you with a script that you can use to grant the full set of permissions all at once.
+As an alternative to granting these permissions manually, TrueSight Server Automation contains a script that you can use to grant the full set of permissions at once.

-- Obtain the most recent version of BSA89-<servicepackversion>-<operating_system>.zip (for example, BSA89-SP2-LIN64.zip) and extract its contents.
+- Obtain the most recent version of TSSA89-<servicepackversion>-<operating_system>.zip (for example, TSSA89-SP2-LIN64.zip) and extract its contents.
 For a description of this file, see Downloading the installation files.

 Using the files extracted from the zip file, copy the /db_scripts/oracle/upgrade directory into a directory on your Application Server.